kgiannako/sanctions-knowledge-graph/README.md

 - **Incremental indexing:** currently re-embeds all entities from scratch; production would embed only new or changed entities
 - **Vector database:** flat FAISS files work at this scale; production would use a managed vector store (Pinecone, pgvector) for concurrent access and upserts
 - **Jurisdiction-agnostic schema:** adding a new sanctions list requires only a new parser module with no downstream changes
+- **Resolution threshold tuning:** well-known organisations appearing across all three lists (e.g. KOMID, Reconnaissance General Bureau) were not linked via SAME_AS edges due to conservative combined score thresholds.
+The agent's semantic search correctly identifies these cross-list matches at query time, but pre-computed SAME_AS edges would make traversal more efficient at scale.
+Threshold calibration against a labelled ground truth set is the recommended next step.

 ## Status

 - [x] Data ingestion, canonical model, Neo4j graph
 - [x] Semantic embedding, FAISS index, attribute scoring, entity resolution
-- [ ] LangGraph agent with graph and semantic retrieval tools
+- [x] LangGraph agent with graph and semantic retrieval tools
 - [ ] Evaluation framework, production narrative, documentation